Natasha Liu Bordizzo: Career

 In November 2021, it was reported that Bordizzo had been cast as Sabine Wren in the Star Wars series Ahsoka, which premiered in August 2023.

+Bordizzo stars in the 2025 Stan Originals television series He Had It Coming, described as a genre-bending mix of campus politics, dark humor, and female friendship.

 Bordizzo is a Chanel ambassador and modelled for Australian brand Bonds.